-- 8.1 Trustees are expected to: - Recognise the importance of school attendance and promote it across the Trust's ethos and policies. - Ensure leaders fulfil expectations and statutory duties. - Regularly review attendance data, discuss, and challenge trends, and help leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure staff receive adequate training on attendance, ensuring that training on attendance is included in the Trust's continued professional development offer for all staff. - Share effective practice on attendance management and improvement across the Trust.
+8.1 Trustees are expected to:

+- Recognise the importance of school attendance and promote it across the Trust's ethos and policies. - Ensure leaders fulfil expectations and statutory duties. - Regularly review attendance data, discuss, and challenge trends, and help leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure staff receive adequate training on attendance, ensuring that training on attendance is included in the Trust's continued professional development offer for all staff. - Share effective practice on attendance management and improvement across the Trust. - Ensure each setting has a Senior Leader with responsibility for attendance, and a member of the Local Governing Body (LGB) is assigned to support them with this role.